 In certain instances of chronic pain, your doctor can be particularly helpful.
 It is important to evaluate the pain symptoms and determine whether or not a medical course of action is needed.
 When to call a doctor concerning your chronic pain:

-• A doctor should evaluate chronic pain that has lasted more than 3 months and there is no specific reason for the pain.
+• A doctor should evaluate chronic pain that has lasted more than a month and there is no specific reason for the pain.

 • Call the doctor if your pain is accompanied by depression, which is very common in pain patients.

 • It is important to see the doctor if sleep is interrupted because of the pain.

 • Talk to the doctor if an illness or injury healed, but the pain is still lingering.